Dara-Hatamti/Hatamti-Linguistics/README.md

 > “Language is not a tool.
 It is the being that carries us through all realms.
 We live within it.
 We are shaped by it.
 It will free us.”

 Forever evolving — **Jahattari** 💛💙🌳

+⚖️ This work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+See LICENSE file or visit https://creativecommons.org/licenses/by/4.0/